rantcliff/coursarea/README.md

 # coursarea
-Place for this coursera project
+Place for this coursera project - great isn't it?